Computation of the taut, the veering and the Teichm\"uller polynomials: The Teichm uller polynomial

 Let us denote the transverse measure on $\epsilon$ determined by $w = (w_1, \ldots, w_{2n})$ by $w(\epsilon)$.
 The curve $\gamma_j$ passes through $\epsilon$ $w(\epsilon)$ times.
 Since chain groups are abelian, the 1-cycle in $X^\beta$ homotopic to $\gamma_j$ is given by

 where the sum is over all branches $\epsilon$ of $\beta_j$.
 By Lemma \ref{lem:cycle_in_boundary} we can homotope the 1-cycles $c_j^\beta$ in $X^\beta$ to 1-cycles $c_j$ in $X$.

-The procedure explained in this subsection is summed up in algorithm \texttt{BoundaryCycles} below.
+The procedure explained in this subsection is summed up in algorithm \texttt{Boundary} \texttt{Cycles} below.
 The algorithm is due to Saul Schleimer and Henry Segerman.
 We include it here, with permission, for completeness.

+In the algorithm we use the notion of \emph{upward} and \emph{downward} edges.
+They are defined as follows.
 A vertex $v$ of an ideal triangle $f \in F$ gives a branch $\epsilon_v$ of $\beta$.
 We say that an edge $e$ of $f$ is the \emph{downward} edge for $v$ in $f$ if its intersection with $\partial M$ is the initial switch of $\epsilon_v$.
 An edge $e$ of $f$ is the \emph{upward} edge for~$v$ in $f$ if its intersection with $\partial M$ is the terminal switch of $\epsilon_v$.
-The names reflect the fact that when we homotope branch $\epsilon_v$ to a 1-chain in $X^\beta$ we go downwards above the initial switch of $\epsilon_v$ and upwards above the terminal switch of $\epsilon_v$, see Figure \ref{fig:pushing_up}.
+The names reflect the fact that when we homotope the branch~$\epsilon_v$ to a 1-chain in $X^\beta$ we go downwards above the initial switch of $\epsilon_v$ and upwards above the terminal switch of $\epsilon_v$; see Figure \ref{fig:pushing_up}.

 \begin{remark*} In this section we considered only layered triangulations, because the Teichm\"uller polynomial is defined only for fibred faces of the Thurston norm ball.
 However, algorithm \texttt{BoundaryCycles} can be applied to a measurable triangulation.
-Note that by \cite[Theorem 5.12]{LMT} a measurable veering triangulation determines a non-fibred face of the Thurston norm ball. \end{remark*}
+By \cite[Theorem 5.12]{LMT} a measurable veering triangulation determines a non-fibred face of the Thurston norm ball. \end{remark*}